I-Labs-Chile/ONE-POS-Utilidades/printserver/README.md

-# IPP Print Server for Thermal Printers
+# ONE-POS Network Printer Server

-Universal IPP (Internet Printing Protocol) server for thermal ESC/POS printers with driverless support.
+Universal IPP (Internet Printing Protocol) server that exposes any printer as a **standard network printer** with driverless support.
 Compatible with Chrome, Android, Linux CUPS, macOS AirPrint, and iOS.

+## 🎯 Key Concept

+This server presents itself as a **generic network printer** to all clients.
+Clients send standard documents (PDF, images) without knowing about the physical printer backend.
+The server handles all format conversion transparently.

+**What clients see:**
+- Generic IPP Network Printer
+- Supports standard formats: PDF, JPEG, PNG
+- No special drivers needed

+**What happens internally:**
+- Server converts documents to printer-native format automatically
+- Optimizes images for best print quality
+- Handles printer-specific commands (ESC/POS, etc.)

 ## 🚀 Features

 - **Universal Compatibility**: Works with Chrome, Android (Mopria), Linux (CUPS), macOS (AirPrint), and iOS
 - **Driverless Operation**: No driver installation required on client devices
-- **Multiple Document Formats**: Supports PDF, JPEG, PNG, and PWG Raster
+- **Standard Document Formats**: PDF, JPEG, PNG, and PWG Raster
+- **Transparent Conversion**: Server handles all format conversion automatically
 - **Auto-Discovery**: Uses mDNS/DNS-SD for automatic printer discovery
-- **USB Thermal Printers**: ESC/POS compatible thermal receipt printers
+- **USB Printer Support**: Compatible with ESC/POS and other USB printers
 - **Portable Executable**: Single-file executable for Windows and Linux using PyInstaller
 - **Web Interface**: Built-in web interface for configuration and status